Can I Sue a Vaccine Manufacturer for Side Effects?

 - Swollen lymph nodes

-Most side effects show up within the first three days after vaccination and typically last one or two days.
+Most side effects show up within the first three days after vaccination and in general last one or two days.

 There have also been rare reports of heart inflammation, particularly in young men, after vaccination with the Pfizer and Moderna vaccines.
 The CDC is investigating these reports.